arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ebs-volume-attachment/README.md

 ---

-# Attaching an EBS Volume to an EC2 Instance via AWS CLI

-## Overview

-This document provides a production-grade, step-by-step guide for attaching an existing Amazon EBS volume to a running EC2 instance using the AWS CLI.
-It is intended for DevOps engineers, cloud administrators, and infrastructure teams working in AWS environments.

-The task is part of a broader incremental cloud migration workflow executed by the Nautilus DevOps team.
-All operations are scoped to the **us-east-1** region and follow AWS best practices for block storage management.

----

 ## Problem Statement

 The Nautilus DevOps team required a storage expansion for an existing EC2 instance (`nautilus-ec2`).
 A pre-provisioned EBS volume (`nautilus-volume`) needed to be discovered, correctly identified, attached to the running instance, and verified as operational, all without any console access or manual intervention.